International Journal of Green Energy Publishes Peer-Reviewed Paper Describing American Manganese's Closed Loop Battery Recycling Process - News Break

 International Journal of Green Energy Publishes Peer-Reviewed Paper Describing American Manganese's Closed Loop Battery Recycling Process

+News and research before you hear about it on CNBC and others.
+Claim your 1-week free trial to StreetInsider Premium here.
 Closed-Loop Method Reduces Operational Costs and Eliminates Environmental Impacts of Wastewater.
 Successfully Demonstrated and Validated at Different Scales Using Practical Operating Conditions.
-SURREY, BC / ACCESSWIRE / July 13, 2021 / American Manganese Inc. (TSXV:AMY)(OTCQB:AMYZF)(FSE:2AM) ('AMY' or the 'Company') is pleased to announce that the detailed technical paper, ‘A Novel...www.dallassun.com
+SURREY, BC / ACCESSWIRE / July 13,...www.streetinsider.com

 Comments / 0